christopher5106/christopher5106.github.io/_posts/2015-12-17-ensuring-maximal-security-in-AWS-cloud-and-S3.markdown

 In both cases, you have to grant all your users independently.

-Easy to follow:

-- **one user per computer and never re-use, never download a credentials.** Copy them once to your `.aws/credentials` file, to one computer only.
+To observe : **never re-use, never download a credentials.** Copy them once to your `.aws/credentials` file, to one computer only.

-- **one group per logical application**

-- **access policies in groups**.
-A group is the first white list.

 # Applications

-Your computer are all set for **AWS CLI**, now it's time to code your application.
+Your computer are all set for **AWS CLI**, now it's time to code and run your application.

-**Advice \#3: avoid using a credential in an application, create a group for the work on your computer/localhost, and a role for your EC2 instances**
+**Advice \#3: create one group and one role per application**

+The group is for the work on your computer, running the code on the localhost, and the role is for the EC2 instances running the development and production environments.

+Attach access policies to groups and roles : these are **group/role white list**.

 AWS SDK will get directly its credentials from the role for your EC2 instances, and from [your environment variables](http://docs.aws.amazon.com/aws-sdk-php/v2/guide/credentials.html#environment-credentials) for your computer.

 Do not forget to use a credential cache.

+To observe : **avoid using a credential in an application**

 # Encrypting data

+**Advice \#4 : encrypt your data**.

-Advice \#4 : **create a second level of security, with KMS encryption**.
+KMS encryption is a second level of security.

 In IAM > encryption keys panel, create an encryption key and allow a user to use it.
-It is an **encrypting key white list** (the white list number 2).
+It is the **encrypting key white list** that acts as a second level of security.

 To ensure everything in the bucket is encrypted :